RILAB/bis101/lecture01.md

 	- John/Sue

 * #### Lectures
+	- note lecture order is not same as book order!
 	- some book material responsible
 	- some book material can skip
 	- concepts not memorization (example of midterm Spring 2013)